thefoqs/fedora_config/README.md

 3. **Speed Up DNF**: Optimizes DNF, Fedora's package manager, by increasing the number of parallel downloads.
 4. **Enable FlatHub**: Enables FlatHub support and installs any applications listed in a predefined flatpak-packages.txt file.
 5. **Install Software**: Installs software packages listed in the dnf-packages.txt file using DNF.
-6. **Install Oh-My-Zsh & Starship Prompt**: Installs the Oh-My-Zsh shell and Starship prompt for an enhanced command-line experience.
+6. **Install Oh-My-Zsh**: Installs the Oh-My-Zsh shell and Starship prompt for an enhanced command-line experience.
-7. **Install Extras**: Installs multimedia codecs, fonts, and themes for a better user experience.
+7. **Install Extras**: Installs multimedia codecs.
 8. **Install Nvidia Drivers**: Installs the akmod Nvidia driver if you have an Nvidia GPU.
-9. **Customise GNOME**: Provides options to customize your GNOME desktop settings such as setting the hostname, configuring fonts, clock settings, and window behavior.
+9. **Customise GNOME**: Provides options to customize your GNOME desktop setting the hostname.
 10. **Quit**: Exits the script

 # How to Use the Script